systematic-magic/AgingPubMed/editorials_pdf.rst

 "Copyright:" section can be found at the end of the article right after the "Keywords:" section (or last optional section, if present).

 17.1.
-Check that there is no blank line between Copyright: and section preceding it.
+Check that there is no blank line between Copyright and section preceding it.

 17.2.
 Check that copyright section has a title "Copyright:" (:ref:`title case<title_case>` and followed by colon(:)).